Applied Mathematics and Statistics

 MATH538.
 STOCHASTIC MODELS.
 3.0 Semester Hrs.

 (II) An introduction to the mathematical principles of stochastic processes.
 Discrete- and continuous-time Markov processes, Poisson processes, Brownian motion.
-Offered every two years on even years.
 3 hours lecture; 3 semester hours.

 MATH539.
 SURVIVAL ANALYSIS.
 3.0 Semester Hrs.